angelothegreat13/cms/README.md

 ## CMS

-CMS is a web application that use to update the content of Home and other web pages.
+CMS is a web application that's the main purpose is to update the content of Home and other web pages.